Hakimaruuu/COVID19Realtime/README.md

 # COVID19Realtime
-All of this worked thanks to IG: @dark.coding
+For all of this thanks to IG: @dark.coding

 1. Install the tar.gz file, simply click Setup.py
 2. In Anaconda/ IDE, open the IPhyton console (Ctrl + T)